 Have a Sidewalk Sale

-A sidewalk sale can provide your company with so many marketing opportunities.
+A popular summer sales idea is a sidewalk sale because it can provide your company with so many marketing opportunities.
 An event coordinator can oversee the sale.
 Staff members can research topics of interest to your local community and incorporate these into the sidewalk sale theme.
 Offer gift bags with promotional items including baseball caps, keychains and t-shirts showcasing your company name and logo.
 Have a kid-friendly entertainment area with water balloons, ice pops and face painting, while offering adults a relaxing area with beach chairs, shade umbrellas and refreshments.
 Initiate conversations with consumers in this lounge area.